Love the Forest – Sweden

 Where is the case study innovation located?

-The project “Love the Forest” started in 2016 as a joint initiative of the Universeum Science Centre and a number of Swedish forest enterprises and forest associations.
+The project “Love the Forest” started in 2016 as a joint initiative of the Universeum Science Centre in Gothenburg and a number of Swedish forest enterprises and forest associations.
 The competition is held in Gothenburg, with participating schools from a number of different districts.
-In 2018 we are working with 19 schools and have 475 schoolchildren The competition’s partners have offices throughout Sweden.
+In 2018 we are working with 19 schools and have 475 schoolchildren.
+The competition’s partners have offices throughout Sweden.

 Why was the innovation established?

 However, demand for forest products is changing and nowadays the Swedish forests face many different pressures.
 On one hand, the forest industry must supply timber that is used to produce sawn wood, pulp and paper, as well as the raw materials for energy production (wood pellets).
 On the other hand, forests are increasingly seen as providing a range of important non-provisioning ecosystem services, such as carbon sequestration, biodiversity habitat, water regulation and space for recreation, hunting, indigenous Sami reindeer herding and tourism.
-Combining these multiple uses is a challenge and it means the Swedish forest sector must adapt to a new era and at the same time respecting different values people hold and products and services supplied by the Swedish forests.
+Combining these multiple uses is a challenge and it means the Swedish forest sector must adapt to a new era and at the same time respect different values people hold and products and services supplied by the Swedish forests.
 A more sustainable use of the forests and forest resources is essential to achieve a more sustainable society.

 Who is benefiting from the innovation?